cesarvr/keycloak-ansible-module/README.md

 > Before running this install unofficial [Keycloak API](https://pypi.org/project/kcapi/).

-The script above will store your custom flow navigation into a file called ``flow.json`` which you can then use to deploy your custom authentication flow to any Keycloak instances using the Ansible module:
+The script above will store your custom flow navigation into a file called ``flow.json`` which you can then deploy to any Keycloak instances using the Ansible module:

 ```yml
 - name: Adding Custom Registration